310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora yare %}
-Hmm… No one ever tells us 'bout what happened in the past even when we ask…
+Hmm… No one ever tells us ‘bout what happened in the past even when we ask…

 There’s only so much we can assume, too.